IDouble/IoT-Arduino-Game-Controller-Java/README.md

-# 🎮 IOT Arduino Game Controller Java ☕️
+# 🎮 IoT Arduino Game Controller Java ☕️
 🎮 A **Game controller** realized with an **Arduino**, I modified the **Arduino** bootloader to program with **Java** ☕️

 Don't get me wrong, I can easily program this in standard C too, but I like the aspects of **OOP (object-oriented programming)**.